kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 == Changelog ==

+= 3.1.1 - 15/06/2021 =
+ * DB related bug fixed

+= 3.1.0 - 15/06/2021 =
+ * Enhanced user experience with new UI
+ * Earlier some users were able to see 25 products only on product sync dashboard, the issue is fixed now
+ * Added customized notifications to track the activty and functioning of plugin
+ * Added customer support number to quickly reach out to us for any query
+ * API performance enhancements

 = 3.0.5 - 12/04/2021 =
  * Add auto product sync feature enhancement - In the background, every month runs a process to sync the product, Run only those products who are completed the manual product sync.